 The HardySnap, HardyClip and the HardyLoc are hidden fastener standing seam panels used on residential, light commercial, and industrial buildings.
 These panels take a little more finesse to install than exposed fastener panels.
 The panels come in a 16 inch standard width and are cut to any length from 2 foot up to 30 foot.
 This panel is secured with a hidden fastener system where there are no screws showing through the roof.
 These are commonly fastened every 24 inches.

 The third type of metal roofing available is a steel painted shingle.
-We are a distributor for Edco Products.
-They have several styles and colors available and have been in the metal panel industry for over 70 years.
+We are a distributor for MetStar Shingles and Edco Products.
+They both have several styles and colors available and have been in the metal panel industry for many years.

-The fourth type of metal roofing panel system available is a Decra stone coated shingles, or Boral Stone Coated Shingles.
+The fourth type of metal roofing panel system available is a Unified Steel Stone Coated Shingle system.
 These are metal shingles that are made to resemble the look of an asphalt shingle roof but have the longevity of a metal roof.
-Both Decra and Boral have several different styles to meet your needs.
+Unified Steel Roofing has several different styles to meet your needs.

 Step 2 – Make a Sketch

 Once you have decided what type of metal roof you want, you can now determine your materials by starting with drawing a sketch of your home or building, like the sketch below.